Jdka1/Basketball-Shot-Predictor-Computer-Vision/README.md

-# Basketball Shot Predictor using opencv
+# Basketball Shot Predictor Using opencv